clartaq/cwiki/resources/private/md/Work_Notes.md

 ---

 This page is the on-going saga of working on the CWiki program.

+#### Scroll Bar Overwriting Content in "All Pages" Page, 16 May 2020, 02:05:30 pm ####

+Sometimes, parts of long page titles could be overwritten by the scroll bars.
+Turns out the CSS for the individual list items specified a width that let them do that.
+Now it's all calculated based on the setting for the maximum width of the content area.

 #### Adding Tags from the Keyboard, 16 May 2020, 10:22:15 am ####